reactjs/react.dev/content/docs/hooks-intro.md

 import { useState } from 'react';

 function Example() {
-  // Declare a new state variable, which we'll call "count" const [count, setCount] = useState(0);
+  // useState(0) creates and returns a new state variable ('count') and returns a function that can modify that variable ('setCount'). const [count, setCount] = useState(0);

   return (